John B. Earle

-John Baylis Earle (October 23, 1766 – February 3, 1836) was a U.S. Representative from South Carolina, nephew of Elias Earle and cousin of Samuel Earle.
+John Baylis Earle (October 23, 1766 – February 3, 1836) was a U.S. Representative from South Carolina from 1803 to 1805.
+He was a nephew of Elias Earle and cousin of Samuel Earle.

 Biography

 Born on the North Carolina side of the North Pacolet River, near Landrum, Earle moved to South Carolina.
 He completed preparatory studies.

 He served as a drummer boy and soldier during the Revolutionary War in the Rutherford County Regiment.